jhorology/KompletePack4Bitwig/README.md

 Komplete 9 Ultimate Pack for Bitwig Studio
 ================
+**This repository has bean dicontinued.
+I will delete this repository in the near feuture.**
 Native Instruments Komplete 9 Ultimate factory presets and device panel mapping for Bitwig Studio.

 ## Status